 During the past year we have undertaken a gap analysis of our approach to modern slavery and human trafficking with the help of independent social enterprise Slave-Free Alliance.
 The objective of the analysis was to assess our modern slavery initiatives, identify good practice and main risk areas, and develop a set of recommendations for continuous improvement.
 The report identified several areas of best practice and highlighted areas for focus in our policies, due diligence and risk mitigation approach.
 We are using the recommendations to build upon our approach over the coming year.
 Our antislavery and human trafficking statement 2023 can be found on our website at unitedutilities.com/human-rights.

-Annual performance Against 2025 target Met expectation/target Confident of meeting target Close to meeting expectation/target Some work to do Behind expectation/target Target unobtainable
+Against 2025 target

+- Met expectation/target

+- Close to meeting expectation/target

+- Behind expectation/target

+- Confident of meeting target

+- Some work to doTarget unobtainable

 Assurance key